by Stephen King

 “That is not dead which can eternal lie, And with strange aeons, even death may die. —H. P. Lovecraft”

 Five reasons to keep the lights on and listen to Revival

 - Jamie Morton.
 We meet Jamie at the impressionable age of six and travel with him throughout his life.
 We experience many firsts and gaze upon him at his worst.
-The tale is told in Jamie’s perspective and King did an excellent job of capturing the period, and allowing us to fully experience Jamie’s life.
-Like so many of King’s main characters Jamie is flawed and stumbles into dark addictions.
+The tale is told from Jamie’s perspective and King did an excellent job of capturing the period and allowing us to fully experience Jamie’s life.
+Like so many of King’s main characters, Jamie is flawed and stumbles into dark addictions.
 Morse beautifully narrated Jamie allowing us to experience his emotions and struggles.

 “Then they all began to sing.
 The tune was “Happy Birthday,” but the lyrics had changed.
 “Something happened . . .
 TO YOU!
 Something happened . . .
 TO YOU!
 Something happened, dear Jamie, something happened TO YOU!”
 That was when I began to scream.” ― Stephen King, Revival

 Never miss a post by adding Caffeinated to your Inbox